Laravel

-Laravel is a free and open-source PHP web framework, created by Taylor Otwell and intended for the development of web applications following the model–view–controller (MVC) architectural pattern and based on Symfony.
-Some of the features of Laravel are a modular packaging system with a dedicated dependency manager, different ways for accessing relational databases, utilities that aid in application deployment and maintenance, and its orientation toward syntactic sugar.
+Laravel is a free and open-source PHP-based web framework for building web applications.
+It was created by Taylor Otwell and intended for the development of web applications following the model–view–controller (MVC) architectural pattern and based on Symfony.
+Some of the features of Laravel include modular packaging system with a dedicated dependency manager, different ways for accessing relational databases, utilities that aid in application deployment and maintenance, and its orientation toward syntactic sugar.

-The source code of Laravel is hosted on GitHub and licensed under the terms of MIT License.
+The source code of Laravel is hosted on GitHub and licensed under the terms of the MIT License.

 History

 Taylor Otwell created Laravel as an attempt to provide a more advanced alternative to the CodeIgniter framework, which did not provide certain features such as built-in support for user authentication and authorization.
 Laravel's first beta release was made available on June 9, 2011, followed by the Laravel 1 release later in the same month.

-Laravel 1 included built-in support for authentication, localisation, models, views, sessions, routing and other mechanisms, but lacked support for controllers that prevented it from being a true MVC framework.
+On September 5, 2024, Laravel announced that they had received $57 million in Series A funding from Accel.